A reputation - 120 years in the making

 - 93 per cent of our students were in work or further study six months after graduation (DLHE 2015)

 Graduate destinations from geography and environmental science are diverse and include careers from teaching to law, environmental consultancy to banking, media to government, community organising to project management.

 The School of Geography offers students and researchers access to industry-leading laboratory equipment for both physical geography and environmental science research.
 The River Lab opened in the autumn of 2014 and adds to the already excellent facilities for the analysis of water, soil and sediment.
 An analytical suite allows students and researchers to explore a range of environmental problems and change.
-We are also home to the Centre for Micromorphology which focuses on the description, interpretation and measurement of components, features and fabrics of soils and sediments at a microscopic level.
+We are also home to the which focuses on the description, interpretation and measurement of components, features and fabrics of soils and sediments at a microscopic level.